giuliaguidi/giuliaguidi.github.io/_pages/about.md

 I'm also a faculty member of the [Computer Systems Laboratory (CSL) at Cornell University](https://www.csl.cornell.edu/).

-I’ll be **recruiting PhD students for Fall 2026 to join my group** at the [Cornell Ann S. Bowers College of Computing and Information Science](https://cis.cornell.edu/).
+I’ll be **recruiting PhD students for Fall 2026 to join my group** at the [Cornell CS](https://cis.cornell.edu/).
 Our research spans parallel computation, sparse linear algebra, programming systems, large-scale computational biology challenges, and algorithms for emerging hardware architectures.
 Projects focus on parallel scientific computation, including—but not limited to—real-world large-scale challenges in computational biology and emerging hardware technologies.
 Prior biology knowledge is not required, but a background in parallel computing and C/C++ programming is highly encouraged.

 The group fosters a collegial, collaborative culture in the beautiful natural surroundings of Ithaca, NY.
 You'll likely enjoy it much more than you expect!